react-component/generator-rc/README.md

 # generator-rc

-yeoman generator for react component
+yeoman generator for react component for node 4.0.0

 For details to see https://github.com/react-component/rc-server and https://github.com/react-component/rc-tools